ual-cci/MSc-Coding-1/session8.md

 ---
 ## GLSL shaders continued

+NOTE: This session is deprecated but may be useful for those who are interested in understanding more about GLSL shaders, specifically how to control lighting under the hood

 Today we will be looking at noise generators for a little bit.

 Then we will be looking at Vertex shaders in detail.